 RENTCafe is a nationwide apartment search website that enables renters to easily find apartments and houses for rent throughout the United States.

 To compile this report, RENTCafe’s research team analyzed rent data across the 253 largest cities in the US.
-The report is exclusively based on apartment data related to buildings containing 50 or more units.
+The report is exclusively based on apartment data related to buildings containing 50 or more units and includes all unit types.
 Our report includes cities with populations over 100,000 and a rental stock of at least 2,900 apartments in 50+ unit buildings.